-- 339. To delete a variable, in the Header Variables pane, select the variable you want to delete and click ... - 340.
-To preview data in the Data Preview pane, click .
-You cannot preview data in tablet view.

-- 341. Perceptive DataTransfer runs the Hobsons Connect CRM web service for the selected filter and input variables; the data returned from the web service displays in Data Preview pane. - 342.
-To clear data from the pane, click .
+- 9. To delete a variable, in the Header Variables pane, select the variable you want to delete and click - 11.
+Perceptive DataTransfer runs the Hobsons Connect CRM web service for the selected filter and input variables; the data returned from the web service displays in Data Preview pane. - 12.
+To clear data from the pane, click 🥯.